-Examples of projects undertaken in this track over the past few years include: working to improve the health of residents in India through child health nutrition programs and community education; examining the role of alternative and complementary medicine in villagers in rural outpatient settings in India; designing and teaching a basic public health curriculum in a local college in the Spirit Lake Nation of the Native American Dakota Tribe; performing targeted needs assessments in rural Kenya through collaboration with the International Rescue Committee which serves refugees affected by violent conflict.
+Examples of projects undertaken in this Concentration over the past few years include: working to improve the health of residents in India through child health nutrition programs and community education; examining the role of alternative and complementary medicine in villagers in rural outpatient settings in India; designing and teaching a basic public health curriculum in a local college in the Spirit Lake Nation of the Native American Dakota Tribe; performing targeted needs assessments in rural Kenya through collaboration with the International Rescue Committee which serves refugees affected by violent conflict.

-- Explain the global context in which public health problems occur including the social, political, and economic forces that shape these problems and their potential solutions. - Apply social justice and human rights principles in the development of public health programs, interventions or policies. - Describe the roles and relationships of the organizations and entities that influence global health. - Identify the leadership & management skills needed to effectively lead local, national, & global public health systems and affect public health policies. - Describe multi-agency policy-making in response to complex health emergencies. - Design a community health needs assessment and plan an evidence-based intervention that meets an established health target.
+- Explain the global context in which public health problems occur including the social, political, or economic forces that underly them. - Apply social justice or human rights principles in the assessment of public health programs, interventions or policies. - Describe the roles or relationships of the entities that influence global health. - Identify the leadership or management skills needed to effectively participate or lead local, national, or global reproductive and maternal rights organizations. - Describe multi-agency policy-making in response to complex health emergencies.

-Environmental Health Sciences Specialty Track
+Environmental Health Sciences Specialty Concentration

-The Environmental Health Sciences Specialty Track focuses on environmental exposures that affect human health that arise from air, water, food, work, and the built environment that affect the health of individuals and communities.
-This track also explores global environmental issues like climate change, and highlight emerging pollutants of concern and cutting-edge research on chemical exposures and fetal origins of adult diseases.
+The Environmental Health Sciences Specialty Concentration focuses on environmental exposures that affect human health that arise from air, water, food, work, and the built environment that affect the health of individuals and communities.
+This Concentration also explores global environmental issues like climate change, and highlight emerging pollutants of concern and cutting-edge research on chemical exposures and fetal origins of adult diseases.
 Throughout the coursework and practical experiences, students will learn applicable principles of toxicology, environmental epidemiology, exposure and risk assessment, and strategies to prevent disease, as well as fundamentals of laws and regulation that address environmental and occupational hazards.
 Students also learn to recognize, address, and prevent common environmental and occupational health threats such as heavy metals, asthma triggers, pesticides, and solvents.

-The Environmental Health Sciences Track is interdisciplinary and considers the broader context of environmental exposures and their contribution to health disparities on a local, national, and global scale.
+The Environmental Health Sciences Concentration is interdisciplinary and considers the broader context of environmental exposures and their contribution to health disparities on a local, national, and global scale.
 Students will gain a core skill set that will prepare them to become leaders in this important and growing field of public health.

-- Assess environmental and occupational exposures. - Prevent and control environmental and occupational hazards. - Identify the adverse effects of chemical, biological, and physical exposures on human health. - Interpret epidemiologic and other research findings related to environmental risks, and assist in designing and conducting research. - Synthesize relevant information in order to assess and manage environmental or occupational risks. - Engage in public health messaging and risk communication activities with a focus on the environment and health
+- Assess environmental or occupational exposures. - Identify the adverse effects of chemical, biological, or physical exposures on human health. - Design or interpret epidemiologic research related to toxic hazard.

+- Synthesize relevant information in order to assess or manage environmental or occupational risks. - Engage in public health messaging or risk communication activities with a focus on the environmental health.

-Biostatistics Track
+Biostatistics Concentration

-The Biostatistics Track provides students the necessary statistical reasoning and methodology skills to effectively design, assess, and analyze studies of the effectiveness and safety of therapeutic interventions, the characteristics and distribution of diseases in populations, health services research, and programs of health care delivery.
+The Biostatistics Concentration provides students the necessary statistical reasoning and methodology skills to effectively design, assess, and analyze studies of the effectiveness and safety of therapeutic interventions, the characteristics and distribution of diseases in populations, health services research, and programs of health care delivery.

-The Biostatistics Track builds on the core curriculum in the MPH program to offer students a practical foundation in biostatistics through courses in important areas such as statistical inference, probability, multivariable models, analysis of longitudinal and time to event (or survival) data, genetics, and statistical computing.
+The Biostatistics Concentration builds on the core curriculum in the MPH program to offer students a practical foundation in biostatistics through courses in important areas such as statistical inference, probability, multivariable models, analysis of longitudinal and time to event (or survival) data, genetics, and statistical computing.
 This foundation is meant to be a springboard to launching a successful career in clinical research, for both clinical researchers seeking quantitative skills and those seeking careers as biostatisticians.

-- Demonstrate ability to apply biostatistics and engage in collaborative public health research. - Apply the necessary quantitative, logical, and computational skills to successfully collaborate within clinical research teams. - Translate clinical questions into statistical hypotheses. - Effectively summarize public health data using both numerical and graphical techniques. - Develop analytical strategies that take account of the specific qualities of data to be analyzed, sources of variation, and assumptions required. - Effectively communicate complicated statistical concepts and results to clinical colleagues and community partners.
+- Apply the necessary quantitative, logical, or computational skills to successfully conduct clinical research. - Translate clinical questions into statistical hypotheses. - Construct and manage datasets for cross-sectional and longitudinal studies using statistical software. - Develop analytical strategies that take account of the specific qualities of data to be analyzed, sources of variation, or assumptions required. - Effectively communicate complicated statistical concepts and results to clinical colleagues or community partners.

-Health Care Management Track
+Health Care Management Concentration